doubt72/loki/README.md

 rspec
 ```

-There's also a pretty primitive Makefile that does all this for you (as well as
+There's also a pretty primitive Makefile that does all this for you (i.e., run
-`make clean` which will uninstall and remove the gem).
+`make`, or run `make clean` to uninstall and remove the gem).

 ## Using Loki